thewestlabs/RNG-SyNC-doc/README.md

 ### Note
 - ¹Renogy is trademark of RNG INTERNATIONAL, INC.
-- This software is provided only as a DIY project for your home.
+- This device and software is provided only as a DIY project for your home, the developer is not liable for any damages caused by it.